LAIR3/README.md/README.md

 requirements include but not limited to<br />

-# Install go1.21.6 on Ubuntu Linux 22.04LTS for amd64 using bash<br />
+#  go1.21.6 install on Ubuntu Linux 22.04LTS for amd64 using bash<br />
 ```bash
 #get wget
 sudo apt install wget